 This story was originally published and last updated .

 In the Android enthusiast bubble, the Pixel 4a is one of the most hotly anticipated devices of 2020.
 The previous Pixel 3a won our phone of the year award, and both hopes and concerns are high when it comes to the follow-up.
-At this point, we know almost everything about the phone, from specs and benchmarks to the bump in base storage and a potentially reduced price.
-But one detail remains unknown: When will the phone come out?
-With the Pixel 4a finally making an appearance at the FCC, we may not have too much longer to wait.
+At this point, we know almost everything about the phone, from specs and benchmarks to the bump in base storage and a potentially reduced price — plus rumors of a 5G version.
+And based on Google's recent teaser, we may not have long to wait before an announcement.

 All rumors suggest that Google will only release the Pixel 4a in one size, even though there is some evidence that the company initially also worked on an XL model.
 Some CAD renders of this phone that should not be have now been leaked by Pigtou and @xleaks7, showing what that handset would've looked like.
 Spoiler alert: It's just a bigger Pixel 4a, with the exception of dual cameras on the back.